Sumner-Group/CFOUR-parallel-anharm-scripts/README.md

 not finite difference.
 The scripts should be run in order:

-1) run-cfour-1.script: submits a job to queue that will perform an analytic frequency calculation and will provide ZMAT files containing displaced geometries for higher order derivative calculations
+1) run-cfour-1.script: submits a job to queue that will perform an analytic frequency calculation and will provide ZMAT files containing displaced geometries for higher order derivative calculations.
+If run correctly you should have 3N-6 new ZMAT files (N is the number of atoms).

-2) run-cfour-2.script: submits forked jobs to queue, one job for each displaced geometry created by the first script
+2) run-cfour-2.script: submits 3N-6 independent jobs to queue, creates one directory submits one job for each displaced geometry created by the first script

 3) run-cfour-3.script: collects all the data and performs final calculations.
-This is not submitted to queue
+This is not submitted to queue and puts data into a directory called "final"